Hegodi/Yape2D/README.md

 Yape 2D in your project, you juse need to add then include folder to the include directories and add the files inside soruce to your project.

+## How to test it
+You can check this other repo [Yape2D-Playground](https://github.com/Hegodi/Yape2D-Playground) where I have developed a small app that allows you to test different features of the engine.
+It can also give you an idea on how to integrat Yape2D in your game.

+You can test a web browser verstion of the play ground here [Hegodi](https://Hegodi.com).